-Automation is a buzzy topic in today’s IT world.
-Whether you work in IT or in another area of the business, you may hear about automating as a way of saving money, improving efficiencies, and removing inherent errors.
+Automation is a big topic for companies, no matter the industry.
+Whether your job is in IT or another business area, you’re likely hearing about automating as a way of saving money, improving efficiencies, and removing inherent errors.

 When we hear about automation, it’s typically in reference to making entire processes or workflows run.
 This isn’t quite right.